 In support of our mission, Childpeace Montessori School strives to keep our education affordable and accessible for families through our tuition assistance fund.
 The school is committed to equity and inclusion and we offer need-based tuition assistance to families who would not otherwise be able to afford a Childpeace education.

-Tuition assistance is available each school year to new and returning families based on individual financial circumstances and ability to pay.
+Tuition assistance is available to new and returning families based on individual financial circumstances.
 All tuition assistance award decisions are made by the school and are dependent upon available funds.

 FACTS Grant & Aid Assessment conducts the financial analysis for Childpeace, an important step in determining the tuition assistance we can offer to each applicant.
 FACTS charges a fee for processing the application and securely storing all supporting documentation.
 Priority consideration will be given to families who complete applications in FACTS by the priority deadline.
 Later applications will be considered on a rolling basis, including any that are based on a sudden financial hardship.

 Re-enrolling families, new applicants, and current families can apply.
 Note that the tuition assistance application must be completed by the FACTS account holder or an authorized party from the same household for the portion of tuition that will be billed to their account.
 In addition, it must reflect all members of the household who are associated with the Childpeace or Metro student.

 The application collects information about income, assets, and expenses that FACTS uses to analyze each family’s unique circumstances and ability to pay tuition.
 Tax documents from the most recent year (if prior to current tax filing date, the prior year with current W-2s representing all household income) will need to be uploaded.
 Please see the FACTS Grant & Aid Flyer (PDF) for additional details.

 Parents who are not employed because they are higher education students will need to upload proof of enrollment status.